NASA-SW-VnV/fret/README.md

 Contact
 -------

-Please contact <fret@lists.nasa.gov> for further information on FRET.
+Please contact <dimitra.giannakopoulou@nasa.gov> and <anastasia.mavridou@nasa.gov> for further information on FRET.
 Detailed information can be found in the [FRET manual](fret-electron/docs/_media/userManual.md).

 Installation
 ------------